TinyMission/kara/docs/overview.md

 ## Installation

+#### From Source
-To install Kara, simply checkout the [repository](https://github.com/TinyMission/kara) and add the location to your system path.
+To install from source, simply checkout the [repository](https://github.com/TinyMission/kara), build the project and add the location to your system path.

+#### From Binary

+You can obtain the latest binaries from the [Build Server](http://teamcity.jetbrains.net/viewType.html?buildTypeId=bt432).
+Click on the Artifacts to download them.
+Add the location to your system path.

+#### Running Kara

+Kara is multi-platform.
+On OSX and Unix based system, a **kara** bash script is provided.
+On Windows, a **kara.bat** batch file is available.
+Once you have the location added to your path, you can simply run kara by typing **kara** on the command line.

 ### Platforms and Prerequisites

 To run Kara, the only concrete prerequisite is a working JDK.
 Optionally, [Ant](http://ant.apache.org/) can be used to enable automatic server restart during development.

 To develop a Kara app, it is highly recommended to use [IntelliJ IDEA](http://www.jetbrains.com/idea/) with the [Kotlin Plugin](http://confluence.jetbrains.net/display/Kotlin/Getting+Started).

-So far, Kara has only been tested on Mac OS X. However, the runtime is obviously platform independent and the bash script should work fine on any other Unix-like environment.
-In order to get it to work on Windows, we'll need to develop a batch file to run it.

 ## Project Structure